 The Define Fractal series all offer great cable management behind the motherboard panel, but we shouldn’t simply stuff them out of sight and slap the back on, you’ve got to do your build justice, and justice has been done here.
 Some more of the cable management seen below, featuring adjustable cable clips, which I talk all about in my cable management mega post here.

-Once you’ve conquered the beast that is your actual rig, with PSU shrouds, cable clips, SSD mounts, internal spaces behind the motherboard panel and all the rest of those internal tricks that make your rig look as epic as it does: its time to turn
+In this post we look at all the best techniques for tidying up your cable management on your Battlestation/PC/Gaming Desk.
+Once you’ve conquered the beast that is your actual rig, with PSU shrouds, cable clips, SSD mounts, internal spaces behind the motherboard panel and all

 Underneath the desk we see a unique part of the Logitech Z337 speakers, that, of course, being the external volume controller which has been mounted on the underside.